score-spec/docs/content/en/docs/examples/included/nodejs-postgres-score-k8s.md

 ## `generate`

-Convert the `score.yaml` file into a runnable `manifests.yaml`, run the following command in your terminal:
+Convert the `score.yaml` file into a deployable `manifests.yaml`, run the following command in your terminal:

 ```bash
 score-k8s generate score.yaml --image ghcr.io/score-spec/sample-score-app:latest